HF Communications Problem Page

 Below is a list of icons and their purpose which may be useful to check if you are having problems with HF communication.
 A red icon indicates that the current environment is disturbed or expected to be disturbed.

-If you require historical information on HF conditions please view the SWS Weekly Propagation report archive.
+If you require historical information on HF conditions please view the ASWFC Weekly Propagation report archive.

-For a quick check on HF disturbances you can view the plot of the SWS ionospheric T index for the last 30 days.
+For a quick check on HF disturbances you can view the plot of the ASWFC ionospheric T index for the last 30 days.

-An SWS HF Fadeout Warning is issued by the SWS Duty Forecaster when increased solar flare activity, and shortwave fadeouts are expected.
+An ASWFC HF Fadeout Warning is issued by the ASWFC Duty Forecaster when increased solar flare activity, and shortwave fadeouts are expected.
 IF the fadeout warning is correct then the HF fadeout icon will be red at times during the duration of the HF Fadeout warning.
 You can see the area of the Earth effected by the fadeout by clicking on the fadeout icon.

 Polar regions can be affected by high energy solar protons from the Sun, usually following a strong solar flare.
 If your HF circuit has a reflection point close to the polar cap, then it may be disrupted by the polar cap absorption (PCA) event.
 This icon will turn red when a PCA is in progress.